Sri Lanka

 Punti di debolezza

-• Agricultural sector (7% of GDP, 30% of employment) vulnerable to imported chemical inputs and climate disasters
+• Agricultural sector vulnerable to climatic disasters

-• Ethnic tensions between Singhalese and Tamils
+• Ethnic tensions between Sinhalese and Tamils

 Scambi commerciali